Jtullis316/Elk-Stack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- What is the main advantage of automating configuration with Ansible?_It can work on multiple machines at the same time after you run the playbooks.
+- The main advantage of automating configuration with Ansible is that it can work on multiple machines at the same time after you run the playbooks.

 The playbook implements the following tasks:
 - In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.